International Statistical Institute: Karl Pearson Prize

 The Karl Pearson Prize was commenced by the ISI in 2013 to acknowledge contributions, which must be a research article or book published within the last three decades, on statistical theory, methodology, practice, or applications.
 The prize was named after English statistician Karl Pearson.
 It is bestowed biennially at the ISI World Statistics Congress.
 The winner of the prize receives 5,000 euros and gives the Karl Pearson Lecture.

 Peter McCullagh and John Nelder were the winners of the inaugural Karl Pearson Prize "for their monograph Generalized Linear Models (1983)".

 Presidents of ISI

-The organization has had thirty-six presidents.
+The organization has had thirty-eight presidents.

-The current president is Steve Penneck.
+The current president is Xuming He.